ram0973/18_price_format/README.md

 # Task [№18](https://devman.org/challenges/18/) from [devman](https://devman.org)
 ## Description
-The user enters the data from the console:
+The user enters the price from the console:
 ```
 python format_price.py --s 1234.567890
 ```